 3a.
-Larimer County Urban Area Street Standards (LCUASS)
+Update the Larimer County Urban Area Street Standards (LCUASS).

-The Larimer County Urban Area Street Standards (LCUASS) were adopted by Larimer County, City of Loveland, and City of Fort Collins on August 1, 2021.
+The revised Larimer County Urban Area Street Standards (LCUASS) were adopted by Larimer County, City of Loveland, and City of Fort Collins on August 1, 2021.
 These Standards set the acceptable design and construction guidance for the design and construction of new and reconstructed streets in Fort Collins.

-These standards have specific Chapters related to people walking, bicycling, and rolling (Chapter 16 and 17, respectively), which have information and guidance beneficial to promoting and growing the active modes network in Fort Collins.
-However, there are some sections and associated metrics within the standards that are only vehicle focused that could be updated to be more supportive of active mode use.
+These standards have specific Chapters related to people walking and bicycling (Chapter 16 and 17, respectively), which have information and guidance beneficial to promoting and growing the active modes network in Fort Collins.
+However, there are some sections and associated metrics within the standards that are only vehicle focused that could be updated to be more supportive of active mode use including micromobility.
+Furthermore, the chapters specific to active modes could be reviewed to be supportive of micromobility and shared micromobility.

-Review and offer recommendations to the LCUASS standards, specifically around strengthening active modes criteria and Complete Streets language, in the following chapters and sections:
+Review and offer recommendations to the LCUASS standards, specifically around strengthening active modes criteria, inclusive design users, and Complete Streets language, in the following chapters and sections:

 - Chapter 4 Transportation Impact Study

 - Types of Study

-- Project Impacts (LOS and delay standards))
+- Project Impacts (LOS and delay standards)

+- Integrate Appendix H, Multi-Modal Level of Service into Chapter 4

 - Chapter 8 Intersections

 - Exclusive right turn lanes

 - Design Vehicles

 - Roundabouts

 - Bicycle Lanes at Intersections

 - Pedestrian Requirements

 - Chapter 15 Street Lighting

 3b.
-Update Multimodal Levels of Service framework.
+Update Multimodal Level of Service framework.